Skip to main content

 For this example we will use FX data from histdata.com.
 Simply go to https://www.histdata.com/download-free-forex-historical-data/?/ascii/tick-data-quotes/ and select an FX pair, then select one or more months of data to download.

-Example of dowloaded files:
+Examples of downloaded files:

 • DAT_ASCII_EURUSD_T_202410.csv (EUR\USD data for month 2024-10)